What happens in Vegas?

 I thought to myself that this mug would be a great treat when I go back to my homeland.
 So my mission was clear.
 Score enough to get this mug.
-Before I make my first throw, we need to go back to Denver, Colorado, where this trip started.
+Before I make my first throw, we need to go back to Denver Colorado, where this trip started.
 Everybody was rushing into an old Ford Transporter of Jeff, who would be driving for 11+ hours and parking at beautiful locations from time to time.

 Interstate roads are huge and endless.
-What makes them so bearable is nature that surrounds them.
+What makes them so bearable is the nature that surrounds them.
 You can simply stop and enjoy mountain views.
 You can simply take a walk on the top of the colorful canyons.
 At that time, I had a yellow camera which cost a couple of dollars.
 It was for one-time use only.
 I would take my limited number of shots and wait until I get to Walgreens to have my pictures out.

-So with that said, Jeff started this Colorado to Vegas adventure for us.
+So with that said, Jeff started this Colorado to Las Vegas adventure for us.
 All we had to do is read, listen to music, and again listening to music and get out to see some wild places during stops.

-I remember trying to read something on the road.
+I remember trying to read something on the road to Las Vegas.
 As soon as you start, your eyes start to close.
 I gave up on reading and gave a turn to my disc player.
 It had Linkin Park – "In the End" playing.
 Twelve repeats later, I had to stop because we reached Utah.
 Jeff enjoyed rocks, mountains, and the story of their origin.
 In fact, he went back to study geology.
 Utah and Arizona had plenty of these fascinating rocks.
-We would hike next to him and listen to his “rocksplanations”.
+We would hike next to him and listen to his "rocksplanations."
 It was a rainy day when we stopped at the Bryce Canyon trail, which was all orange in color.
 I have never seen anything like this before.
 The weather made it so magical for this view.
 I grabbed my yellow-black camera and snapped some pictures.
 Due to heavy rain conditions, we could not go further into the valley, but even the entrance itself grabbed my heart forever.
-I do not remember anything original and “oranginal” like Bryce Canyons.
+I do not remember anything original and "oranginal" like Bryce Canyons.
 Although Jeff adored rocks, his main target was Las Vegas.
 We were happy about it.
 I definitely was.
-I saw this city in the movies so many times, and now it was the time to feel it in my skin.
+I saw this city in the movies so many times, and now it was time to feel it in my skin.

 Long roads have short stories.
 You sleep all the time.
 But when you are awake, you get to see the Colorado River and its grandeur.
-You get to see how it flows its waters towards Nevada.
+You get to see how it flows its waters towards Nevada State.
 You see how little it becomes in the midst of the journey.
 Las Vegas sucks all the water out of this huge river.
 Before seeing the city, we reached the Hoover Dam.
 And this dam has some magnitude to show.
 As we entered the generator section, the sound of turbines made it impossible for us to hear each other.
 Hoover put its chest against the pressure of Colorado, and it was doing a good job.
 We listened to the stories about the Great Depression times when people rushed to find any kind of employment to survive.
-Depression times made Hoover dam very attractive sight for job seekers.
+Depression times made Hoover Dam a very attractive sight for job seekers.
 Those who were assigned to work with dynamite received a bigger paycheck.
 Although most of these guys never got the chance to see their paychecks due to work-related accidents.

 Human labor was cheap, but it still was human labor.
 This dam was well built.
 After crossing it, we would look back at its towers.